0-5788719150923125/ctx/README.md

 CHANNELS = "channel1,channel2,channel3"
 ## whether or not to expose a web-based terminal interface at http://localhost:9666
 WEBUI = enabled/disabled
+## whether or not to use an authenticated GUN user or not
+ANONYMOUS = "true/false"
 ```

 ## API